University of Canberra

-ORCID provides a persistent digital identifier that distinguishes you from other researchers and supports automated linkages between you and your research activities.
-For example, funding organisations, such as ARC, NHMRC, are requesting ORCID ID in grant submissions; publishers are requesting ORCID IDs during manuscript submissions.
+ORCID (Open Researcher and Contributor ID) provides researcher profiles and a persistent digital identifier that distinguishes you from other researchers and supports automated links between you and your research activities.

-Use your ORCID ID when you apply for grants, submit publications, for PDRs.
-Include your ORCID ID in your email signature.
-ORCID recommends that ID's be displayed as a URI with hyphens between every 4th digit, as such: http://orcid.org/0000-0001-2345-6789
+Use your ORCID when you apply for grants or submit publications.
+ORCID recommends that their ID's be displayed as a URI with hyphens between every 4th digit, as such: http://orcid.org/0000-0001-2345-6789

-Once registered in ORCID, you can import the papers from ResearcherID (Web of Science) and Scopus:
+Once registered in ORCID, you can import your papers:

 You can also search for and add papers manually: